QubitProducts/driftwood/README.md

 - `{ 'foo': 'trace' }` - will log anything from the logger with the name `foo` at the `trace` level
 - `{ 'foo': 'trace', 'bar*': 'warn' }` - will log `foo` at `trace` and `bar*` at `warn`
 - `{ 'foo*': 'error', '*': 'info' }` - will only log up to error from `foo*` and up to info from everything else

+When running in the browser, the log configuration is persisted into `localStorage`.
+When running in node, it is kept in memory.
+Therefore if you want log output in node you need to enable it _before_ creating your log instance.

 ### Best practices